nicc777/home-tunnel-via-csp/README.md

 * [ ] Creating a Virtual Machine Instance where the tunnel will terminate (known as the relay host)
 * [ ] Track the user systems NAT address to the Internet for maintaining firewall rules to the relay machine (this may be a laptop from where a person may want to access the private system)
   * [x] Agent to collect and upload public IP addresses
+  * [ ] Lambda function to react on S3 object write events
+  * [ ] Lambda function to react to S3 delete events
 * [ ] Create reverse port tunneling from the private system to a local port
 * [ ] Enable authentication of the reverse HTTP proxy
 * [ ] Enable custom header requirements and other filters to allow/restrict access